ColorlabMD/Prores-BitDepth/README.md

 A. Generate 65536 RGBA64 in memory with filled color component pixel values of 0-65535 and alpha 65535 where supported.
 B. Write the resulting frames in memory to Apple ProRes Types and 16bit Tiff files.
 (Tiff files are used for FFmpeg encoding)
 1. Read back created ProRes movie and count unique luminance values(or red values in red only frames) in decoded frames.
 2. Check that all pixel values within a frame are the same.
-This is to possible eliminate compression variations between pixels.
+This is to possible eliminate unique pixel values caused by compression variations between pixels spatially.
+(After testing, all files were uniform pixel values at all locations in all files generated.)
 12bit:
 Same as 16bit but with 4096 frames represented bit shifted 4 bits
 10bit: